 Here are the alternatives:

-- DIRECTV STREAM – The Plus package offers 75+ channels for $74.99/mo.
-There are more advanced plans for $99.99/mo and $109.99/mo with 100+ channels.
+- DIRECTV STREAM – The Choice package offers 100+ channels for $108.99/mo.
 This provider also offers the most regional sports networks like Bally Sports (formerly FOX).
-Get DIRECTV STREAM free for 5 days.
+New customers get a 5-day free trial with DIRECTV STREAM.
 Read our DIRECTV STREAM review for more info.

 - ESPN+ – For $6.99 per month or $69.99 per year, stream live and on-demand MLB, with access to other major events and leagues like NFL and UFC.